The best Black Friday deals 2018

 Surface Pro 6 (Core i5/8GB/128GB) with Signature Type Cover

-This silver-coloured model runs with Intel’s nippy Core i5 processor backed by 8GB of system RAM and 128GB of storage, plus you get the fancy (Alcantara) Signature Type Cover, all with £280 knocked off the recommended asking price.View Deal
+This silver-coloured model runs with Intel’s nippy Core i5 processor backed by 8GB of system RAM and 128GB of storage, plus you get the fancy (Alcantara) Signature Type Cover, all with over £130 knocked off the recommended asking price.View Deal

 Lenovo Yoga 730